Skip to Main Content

 Equal Justice Initiative

-The Equal Justice Initiative "is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society."
+The Equal Justice Initiative is a nonprofit organization that works to end mass incarceration and excessive punishment in the United States, to challenge racial and economic injustice, and to protect basic human rights.

-A nonpartisan organization that seeks to defend and sustain the individual rights of students and faculty members at America's colleges and universities."
-See its Student Network page, with links to Defend & Protect Your Rights and Tips for Activism information and more.
+FIRE is a non-profit, civil-liberties organization that seeks to defend and sustain the free-speech rights of students and faculty members at America's colleges and universities.
+See its Student Network page for resources about advancing free speech on campus.

 Future Voters Project